anmolbagga/WhatsAppAutomation/README.md

 **Features** are written in "resources.features".
 One such feature file is "WhatsappFeature.feature" which has the BDD.
 I have improvised the BDD scenario a little bit as the original BDD talked more about the implementation rather than the behavior.

+**Reports** will be generated in /target/cucumber-html-report.html.
+You can open this in any browser.

+How to run the test
 **"TestRunner"** file runs the project.
 You can simply right click and run this as a testNG test and this will run the feature file.

-**Reports** will be generated in /target/cucumber-html-report.html.
-You can open this in any browser.
+The other and recommended way is to open a terminal or command prompt and navigate to the project directory.
+Run the command **mvn clean test -Pandroid**